 - If you are administering a very large volume of fluids, make sure you discuss with your vet whether the entire volume can be administered to one area.
 Sometimes your vet may recommend inserting fluids in more than one pocket.

-Once you have inserted your needle, check and make sure you didn’t poke through the other side (if you did, don’t panic as this is a common mistake that even nurses sometimes do!).
+Once you have inserted your needle, check and make sure you didn’t poke through the other side (if you did, don’t panic as this is a common mistake that even nurses sometimes make!).
 If this does happen, gently remove the needle from the skin, replace the needle with a new one, re-tent the skin, and re-insert your needle.